HubSpot/hubspot-cli/README.md

-# hubspot-cms-tools
+# HubSpot CLI
-Node packages intended for HubSpot CMS developers to enable local development and advanced workflows like continuous deployment.
+A CLI for HubSpot developers to enable local CMS development and automate their work.

 ## Getting Started